 \section{Introduction}

 Video understanding is a challenging task in computer vision.
 Many related tasks have been extensively studied due to its wide applications, such as video captioning~\cite{Chen2020}, action localization~\cite{Shou2016} and video question answering~\cite{Tapaswi2016}.
-Temporal language grounding (TLG)~\cite{Gao2017,Hendricks2017}, which aims at automatically locating the temporal boundaries of the segments indicated by natural language descriptions in an untrimmed video, has attracted increasing attention recently because of its potential applications in search engines and video retrieval.
+Temporal language grounding (TLG)~\cite{Gao2017,Hendricks2017}, which aims at automatically locating the temporal boundaries of the segments indicated by natural language descriptions in an untrimmed video, has recently attracted increasing attention from both the computer vision and the natural language processing communities because of its potential applications in video search engines and automated video editing.

-The state-of-the-art models for tackling the temporal language grounding task in a fully-supervised setting can be mainly categorized into two groups: \textit{proposal-based} models~\cite{Gao2017,Ge2019,Jiang2019,Liu2018,Liu2018a,Liu2021,Zhang2020} and \textit{regression-based} models~\cite{Yuan2019a,Zeng2020,Opazo2020,Chen2020a,Wang2019,Mun2020,Nan2021,Zhao2021,Zhou2021,Zhang2021}.
-Their major difference is the way of generating temporal predictions and training/inference efficiency (e.g., memory consumption and convergence rate).
-But all of these methods require precise temporal annotations for model training.
-As manually annotating precise temporal labels is expensive and time-consuming, it is extremely challenging to scale such fully-supervised methods to thousands of classes.
+The state-of-the-art models for tackling the temporal language grounding task in a fully-supervised setting can be roughly categorized into two groups:~\textit{proposal-based} models~\cite{Gao2017,Ge2019,Jiang2019,Liu2018,Liu2018a,Liu2021,Zhang2020} and~\textit{regression-based} (proposal-free) models~\cite{Yuan2019a,Zeng2020,Opazo2020,Chen2020a,Wang2019,Mun2020,Nan2021,Zhao2021,Zhou2021,Zhang2021}.
+Their major difference is the way of generating temporal predictions and training/inference efficiency (\eg, memory consumption and convergence rate).
+But all of these methods require precise temporal boundaries of the sentence in the video for model training.
+Since manually annotating such temporal labels is expensive and time-consuming, it is extremely challenging to scale up such fully-supervised methods.